 Localizing the metadata of your app’s product page generates several benefits:

 - By providing localized keywords, you can increase your app’s visibility on SERPs in additional countries and create the basis for more organic downloads.

-- If you translate the app description and other text elements, you make sure that more international users understand what your app is about and become interested in using it.
+- When you translate the app description and other text elements, you make sure that more international users understand what your app is about and become interested in using it.

-- With localized visuals, you can address cultural singularities, habits, or religious feelings in an appropriate way, and avoid being offensive unintentionally.
+- With localized creatives, you can address cultural singularities, habits, or religious feelings in an appropriate way, and avoid being offensive unintentionally.

 All of these outcomes contribute to reaching your final goal: Generating more downloads and increasing your user base.

 SHOULD I LOCALIZE MY PRODUCT PAGE EVEN IF THE APP IS NOT LOCALIZED?